-Use the Agent Mapping Advanced Settings dialog box to dynamically configure Agents that match the Agent Mapping.
-The Advanced settings let you:
+The Advanced Settings dialog box for Agent Mapping allows you to dynamically configure Agents that match the Agent Mapping.
+The following options are available:

 - Adjust communication buffers and specify a timer type that applies to a group of agents.